xiix0/scam/README.md

-Alas, how love can trifle with itself!
+My only love sprung from my only hate!
+Too early seen unknown, and known too late!
-		-- William Shakespeare, "The Two Gentlemen of Verona"
+		-- William Shakespeare, "Romeo and Juliet"